Jeff-Russ/ror-guides/rails-database.md

 #### Ruby Console Add-Ons

 You might want to consider `irbtools` to get much nicer console formatting.
-It color codes things and sets `=>` output to the right of what you typed intead of underneath, where it clutters up your console with more lines.
-There is also the gem `hirb` which let's you view data on your database in an actual table format, like SQL, insead of all in one big line without and visual indication of rows and colums.
+It color codes things and sets `=>` output to the right of what you typed instead of underneath, where it clutters up your console with more lines.
+There is also the gem `hirb` which let's you view data on your database in an actual table format, like SQL, instead of all in one big line without and visual indication of rows and columns.
 As of this writing, here is how you install them (be in project root!):

 	$ # install gem for all of Ruby:
 	$ gem install irbtools